 Master’s Degree Programme in

 Mode of study: Full-time

-Faculty / Department: Faculty of Mathematics and Natural Sciences, Department of Information Technology
+Faculty / Department: Faculty of Science and Engineering, Department of Future Technologies

 Location: Turku, Finland